wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 - <strong>VAT-registered buyers can be exempted, and their numbers validated:</strong> a VAT number can be entered at the check-out, and it will be validated (via VIES).
 Qualifying customers can then be exempted from VAT on their purchase, and their information recorded.
 This feature is backwards-compatible with the old official WooCommerce "EU VAT Number" extension, so you will no longer need that plugin, and its data will be maintained.

-- <strong>Forbid EU sales (feature not yet released)</strong> - for shop owners for whom EU VAT compliance is too burdensome, this feature will allow you to forbid EU customers who would be liable to VAT (i.e. those without a VAT number) to purchase.
+- <strong>Forbid EU sales for VAT-paying customers only (feature not yet released)</strong> - for shop owners for whom EU VAT compliance is too burdensome, this feature will allow you to forbid EU customers who would be liable to VAT (i.e. those without a VAT number) to purchase.

 - <strong>CSV download:</strong> A CSV containing all orders with EU VAT data can be downloaded (including full compliance information).